-Who, When, and How to Report Sexual Harassment This module reviews the who, when, and how to report sexual harassment and what expectations to have after
+Who, When, and How to Report Sexual Harassment

+This module reviews the who, when, and how to report sexual harassment and what expectations to have after the investigation begins.

 Who can report?

 So, who can report sexual harassment?

 - Anyone can report sexual harassment - This includes the target of the harassment or a third party who observes behavior they find offensive.